-Figure 7 to Figure 10 show the overall structural condition in box plot, as indicated by the temperature-corrected SCI300, for all tested roads in 2014 and 2015.
-The (red) line represents the median of the measurements, the (blue) box represents the 50-percent range (25 to 75 percent),
+Figure 7, Figure 8, and Figure 9 show the overall structural condition, as indicated by the temperature-corrected SCI300, for the Interstate, Primary, and Secondary roads, respectively.
+The (red) line represents the median of the measurements, the (blue) box represents the 50-percent range (25 to 75 percent), and the (black) whiskers represent the 90-percent range (5 to 95 percent) of the collected data.
+Note that the vertical SCI300 scales in each figure are different, especially for the Secondary roads, which are generally significantly weaker than the Primary and Interstate roads.